 An independent consultant on paper looked well qualified, with board experience and Chair of a local H&S group for many years.
 He did a risk assessment for a company that was not "suitable and sufficient".
 Following a serious accident on a machine HSE prosecuted both the company and H&S consultant.
 The company pleaded guilty but the consultant would not accept any causal link between the accident and what he accepted was a poor risk assessment.
 There was a Newton hearing that he lost.
 Since the case the consultant has ceased trading.

 A Local Authority (LA) prosecuted a company after a fatal accident.
-The company had employed an external consultant to provide a documented health & safety management system.
+The company had employed an external consultant to provide a documented health and safety management system.
 The greatest failing was that the company failed to implement the system in any format.
 However, the consultant audited the company against their system on a regular basis and neither party identified that there was no risk assessment for the work activity involved in this particular incident - work at height.
 Both the employer and the consultant (under caution and informal discussions) appeared to be quite ignorant of the priority areas on which LAs focus, despite the size of the consultancy and the employer was unaware of their responsibilities to implement the system, that the consultant had developed.

 A consultant did work for a company that manufactured refrigerated vehicles.
 One of the problems at the company was that despite making a vehicle that was moved around site as part of their process, there was no risk assessment for transport risks.
 There were, however, assessments for the kettle, toaster and confectionary vending machine in the mess room.